 “Those weren’t such bad days, were they?” said Quil.
 “At least you ate every day.
 You had money and a warm bed.
-You had your jewelry box filled with little golden trinkets.
+Your jewelry box was full.
 And there was romance, wasn’t there?”

 “It’s how I chased away the poverty,” Lilith said.
 “It hurt going hungry, and you rescued me for some reason—a woman running errands for nickels and dimes, and sometimes selling myself for a few dollars to your torpedoes.
 I still don’t know what you saw in me, I was nearly ruined by the time you salvaged me, but at least you weren’t a pimp.
 You were mean, though.
 They weren’t always such happy times for me.”

 “You remember it differently than me.
 I remember that you were young.
-I saw such beauty in you.”
+I saw such beauty.”

 “That sounds fake.”

 “And I loved you,” he said.

 She stared at his straight face.
 Then, “Bastard,” she said, standing and putting on her coat.
 She left the cafe.

 It was a necessary sign of civility, simply knocking on a door to gain entry.
 One he’d acquired later in his career, to replace more violent or stealthy ways.
 Lilith’s door didn’t open immediately, though, when later that Christmas evening he knock.